 Ruff: Python Linter and Formatter

-Use ruff when you want a single, fast tool for linting and formatting Python code instead of maintaining separate configurations for flake8, Black, isort, and other code quality tools.
+Use Ruff when you want a single, fast tool for linting and formatting Python code instead of maintaining separate configurations for flake8, Black, isort, and other code quality tools.
 It is a strong default for any Python project, from small scripts to large monorepos, because it handles linting, formatting, and import sorting in one pass with minimal configuration.
-If you need deeper static analysis beyond what lint rules provide, pair ruff with a type checker like mypy or pyright; for a comparison with traditional linting, see How do Ruff and Pylint compare?.
+If you need deeper static analysis beyond what lint rules provide, pair Ruff with a type checker like mypy or pyright; for a comparison with traditional linting, see How do Ruff and Pylint compare?.
+For a full walkthrough of rule categories, configuration, and migrating an existing project, see Ruff: a complete guide.

 Key Features